 Philips Airfryer XL

 The Philips Airfryer XL is 50% larger than the compact models.
-At 2.65 lbs or 3.5-quarts of cooking capacity, it’s perfectly suited for feeding a family of four.
+At 2.65 lbs or 3.5-quarts, the large capacity is perfectly suited for feeding a family of four.

 Similar to the digital compact model mentioned above, the XL offers smart presets as well as an additional function that memorizes the settings of your favorite recipes.
 Your go-to quick weeknight dinners just got a little easier!